SultanAyubi360/DiscreteScrollView_Library/README.md

 include the DiscreteScrollView into your activity/fragment layout using the following code snippets.

+## Reporting an issue

+If you are going to report an issue, I will greatly appreciate you including some code which I can run to see the issue.
+By doing so you maximize the chance that I will fix the problem.
+By the way, before reporting a problem, try replacing DiscreteScrollView with a RecyclerView.
+If the problem is still present, it's likely somewhere in your code.

 ## Find this library useful? :heart:

 However, if you get some profit from this or just want to encourage me to continue creating stuff, there are few ways you can do it. :coffee: :hamburger: :fries: :apple: